 Yup, still slow as molasses on updates.
-Deal with it (or don't, I am not your deal-with-it police).
+Deal with it (or not, I am not your deal-with-it police).

-Maybe a little over halfway through the fourth zone now, Scorched Desert (Egypt).
+I'm maybe a little over halfway through the fourth zone now, Scorched Desert (Egypt).
 I dinged level 50 awhile back in a very anticlimactic way because honestly, your "level" is such a nonsensical addition in this game.
 The first game didn't have it and it feels very tacked on to this one and I'm honestly not sure why they bothered slapping a number on your character at all.
 I am a zone/story completionist sort so by the time I was through everything in Blue Mountain, I was level 47 or 48 already before I even hit the sands at all.
-Now I'm just earning ability and skill points to keep unlocking weapon skills and passive points.
+I whacked a cultist upside the head with a hammer, earned level fity and now I'm just continuing to earn ability and skill points to keep unlocking weapon skills (for weapons I don't have yet) and passive points.

 Which is fine.
 But it does feels weird to realize I'm technically max level but I'm like, only just over halfway through the game itself.
 Still need to complete this zone, then City of the Sun God, then the three zones in Transylvania and by the time I've done THAT, they'll have opened up Tokyo and good gravy, when will it end?!

 But it will end, sadly (sandly?) as SWL is a story based game more than it is anything else and eventually I will run out of content.
-So I'm taking it super slow, plunking away at this, that, and the other thing.
+So I'm taking it super slow, plunking away at this, that, and the other thing as I feel like it.
 I am not the type of player that gets off on running dungeons as the only thing to do - which is what is going to happen because all there is to do, once you've done all the story, is to bang out dungeons ad naseum, gearing up to get better gear to gear some more.

-Still enjoying myself, still logging in every day to do my (much maligned according to Reddit) dailies and chip away at actual story missions.
-I have not been as freaked out in Scorched Desert as I was in the previous zones (Blue Ridge Mine, anyone?), probably because the sun shines at a lot and so far I haven't been locked in a masoleum.
-I did, however, have to fend off four legions of dead-and-angry Romans in the middle of the night which was pretty great.
+Still enjoying myself, still logging in every day to do my (much maligned according to Reddit) dailies and chipping away at actual story missions.
+I have not been as freaked out in Scorched Desert as I was in the previous zones (the first time through Blue Ridge Mine nearly gave me nightmares) probably because the sun shines at a lot and so far I haven't been locked in a masoleum.
+I did, however, have to fend off four legions of dead-and-still-angry Romans in the middle of the night which was pretty great.

 Pictures to follow when I can.